-Tree Ivy (xFatshedera lizei) Indoor Care, Propagation and Problems
+Tree Ivy (xFatshedera lizei) Indoor Care, Propagation and Common Problems

 Tree Ivy (xFatshedera lizei) thrives in medium to bright indirect light, average warmth, moderate humidity and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-xFatshedera lizei also called Ivy Tree, Bush Ivy or Aralia Ivy is an easy care, excellent stand alone plant that can be grown as a bush or as a climber.
+xFatshedera lizei also called Ivy Tree, Bush Ivy or Aralia Ivy is an evergreen plant which features large, glossy green leaves, that can be grown as a climbing vine, trailing plant, or bushy shrub.

 The symbol x in front of the botanical name indicates that this is an inter-generic hybrid; a cross between plants from different genera.